Sunday, November 3, 2024

 Mother and son left the polls accompanied by both our applause and our tears.

-This November, as I slipped my ballot into that sacrosanct box, my thoughts, in part, were with ‘mamá.’
+This November, as I slip my ballot into that sacrosanct box, my thoughts, in part, will be with ‘mamá.’

 © 2024